 Spanish and French Major

 Why do you want to be a teacher?
-All of the women I look up to in my life were/are teachers and I want to share my love for language.
+I was greatly impacted by my teachers at a young age, so I want to do the same for my future students.

 Student Ambassadors partake in various events and activities: